 Mr. Ruff received his J.D. cum laude from the Catholic University of America, Columbus School of Law, where he was the executive editor of the Catholic University Law Review.
 He received a B.A. magna cum laude in political science from the College of Charleston.

-Mr. Ruff is recommended by Legal 500 US 2017 in the area of Financial Services: Regulatory.
+Mr. Ruff is listed in the Chambers FinTech 2019 guide for U.S. Payments & Lending where clients report that he “stands out for his analytical abilities and understanding of the industry.”
+He is also recommended by Legal 500 US 2017 in the area of Financial Services: Regulatory.